beachasaurus-rex/OWTP/README.md

 ## STILL UNDER CONSTRUCTION

-OWTP is an open-source C library that calculates the thermodynamic properties of ordinary water, which is based on release R7-97 from the International Association for the Properties of Water and Steam (IAPWS R7-97).
+Ordinary Water Thermodynamic Properties (OWTP) is an open-source C library that calculates the thermodynamic properties of ordinary water, which is based on release R7-97 from the International Association for the Properties of Water and Steam (IAPWS R7-97).

+## Project Goals

+1. Provide a thoroughly-tested library that can be used as a reference for those familiar with conventional steam tables.
+2. Encourage the proliferation of applications that would require the use of conventional steam tables as part of their source code.
+3. Provide compiled functions that can easily interop with most other languages.
+4. Provide a lightweight library only focused around providing the functionality of conventional steam tables.

-## Intentions
+## Documentation

-OWTP is intended to be a small, fast, and thoroughly-tested steam tables library.
-The SI unit system that is used in the IAPWS R7-97 is the unit system that will be exported.
+Documents will be created once the core functionality has been completed.

 Copyright 2019 Jonathan Rizk